-For some pupils with special educational needs this might involve another member of staff working with an individual or group, either in the classroom or in an intervention room.
+For some pupils with special educational needs this might involve another member of staff working with an individual or group, either in the classroom or, (for short periods of time,) separately.

 Different teaching materials might be used, or in the case of some special needs, specialist equipment.
 The aim is always to give all pupils, whether with special needs or not, the chance to learn happily and successfully.